Dollar hits six-year peak vs yen, stocks rally

 Leading British shares rose as investors bet Scotland would remain in the United Kingdom after Thursday's referendum.

-A Thomson Reuters basket of 12 stocks listed on Britain's FTSE 350 index, based in Scotland, has slowly risen over the last two weeks. (link.reuters.com/wej72w)
+A Thomson Reuters basket of 12 stocks listed on Britain's FTSE 350 index .FTLC, based in Scotland, has slowly risen over the last two weeks. (link.reuters.com/wej72w)

-The dollar index, a gauge of the greenback's value against six currencies, hit a high last seen more than four years ago, lifted by the Federal Reserve's forecasts for short-term rates on Wednesday that were higher than those projected in June.
+The dollar index .DXY, a gauge of the greenback's value against six currencies, hit a high last seen more than four years ago, lifted by the Federal Reserve's forecasts for short-term rates on Wednesday that were higher than those projected in June.

 Higher rates make the dollar more attractive, but at the end of a two-day policy-setting meeting on Wednesday the Fed also renewed a pledge to keep longer rates low for a unspecified "considerable time."